Reviewed 4 August 2021

 Please find more information on this topic from the National Housing Federation here.

-We know that nationally, many people affected by this say that it is affecting their mental health.
+We know that nationally, many people affected by this issue have reported it impacting their mental health.
 You can find out more about mental health on the NHS website here.